salmito/salmito.github.io/_posts/2013-10-01-Introduction.md

 Concurrence is a property that occurs when more than one process run simultaneously, potentially interacting with each other and competing for resources.
 Parallelism is a property of systems that can execute more than one process *at the same time*.

-In my thesis, I discussed about the staged event-driven concurrency model and how it can be tweaked in order to decouple decisions about the logic of your applications from decisions about the execution environment.
+In my thesis, I discussed about the staged event-driven concurrency model and how it can be tweaked to decouple decisions about the logic of your applications from decisions about the execution environment.

-[Leda](http://leda.co) was implemented as a result of my research, and, in this blog, I&rsquo;ll cover come aspects of its architecture and execution dynamics.
+[Leda](http://leda.co) was implemented as a result of my research, and, in this blog, I&rsquo;ll cover some aspects of its architecture and execution dynamics.

 ### Possible future posts